 Copies of L8 can be purchased from HSE Books.
 HSE also publishes several free leaflets and a video explaining legal duties and the control of legionella in cooling systems and hot/cold water systems available from HSE Books.

-Further information about Legionnaires' disease can be found on the Health & Safety Executive (HSE) website.
+Further information about Legionnaires' disease can be found on the Health and Safety Executive (HSE) website.

 Thank you for your feedback.